tendera01-spec/pretest-lab/README.md

 A Claude Code skill from the [Creative Intelligence System](https://www.gregoradammyszor.com), the operating model I use in real client work.
 Strategy, design and execution.
 In the same hands.
 AI as accelerator.
 Human as decision-maker.

-Built by [Gregor Adam Myszor](https://www.gregoradammyszor.com), Strategic Design Director.
+Built by [Gregor Adam Myszor](https://www.gregoradammyszor.com), Design Design Director.

 ---